 The defense is stocked full of talent as well.
 It’s a unit that features at least seven players who will sign with FBS schools.
-CB Richard Causey is committed to Florida Atlantic.
+CB Rashard Causey is committed to Florida Atlantic.
 DE Chris Hart is deciding between offers from Illinois, Iowa, Mississippi State and Wisconsin.
-CB Damon Arnett boasts offers from South Carolina and Ohio State.
+CB Damon Arnette boasts offers from South Carolina and Ohio State.
 DT Brandon Boyce is committed to Duke.
 Safety Tyson Cisrow has offers from Penn State, Cincinnati, Duke and West Virginia.
-DT Richard Desir-Jones and DE Wyatt Ray both have offers from Cincinnati and Syracuse.
+DT Richerd Desir-Jones and DE Wyatt Ray both have offers from Cincinnati and Syracuse.

 As if having so much senior talent wasn’t enough, the Raiders also have two of the top-rated prospects in the 2016 class: five-star prospects DT Edwin Alexander and DE Nick Bosa, patrolling the trenches.

 After posting a 10-3 record and coming up short in the 7A state playoffs in 2013, Aquinas returns enough talent to not only compete for a state championship this year, but a potential No. 1 national ranking as well.